-West Ridge of Forbidden Peak
+Climb West Ridge of Forbidden Peak With Alpine Ascents

-Forbidden Peak is one of the crown jewels of the region and lies in the heart of the North Cascades.
+Forbidden Peak lies in the heart of the North Cascades and is one of the crown jewels of the region.
 Stunning glacier vistas, solid rock, and the sheer majesty and position of the peak combine to make this a truly memorable ascent.
-The aesthetic West Ridge, made famous by its inclusion in Fifty Classic Climbs of North America, stands as one of the most coveted mountaineering objectives in the lower 48.
-After a short, but demanding approach hike, climbers will utilize steep snow climbing skills and put their rock climbing prowess to the test on this airy summit climb.
+The aesthetic West Ridge, made famous by its inclusion in the book, “Fifty Classic Climbs of North America,” stands as one of the most coveted mountaineering objectives in the lower 48.
+After a short but demanding approach, climbers will utilize steep snow-climbing skills and put their rock climbing prowess to the test on this airy summit climb.

 With a 2:1 climber-to-guide ratio, we offer a personal experience and hands-on training with an experienced guide team.
 This climb will teach climbers how to move quickly and efficiently through moderately technical terrain (rock and snow/ice) and improve rock climbing and steep snow movement skills.
 We will also review belaying, rappelling, knots, and rope management prior to the start of the climb.

-TENTS EQUIPMENT & MEALS
+EQUIPMENT & MEALS

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.